Residence Life: Questions

 Several residence halls have specific bike storage rooms (space permitting).
 All the residence halls have U-shaped bike racks near the front of the buildings and there are several U-shaped bike racks around campus for storage.
 Click here for more information about the University's bike policy.
 Bikes cannot be stored in residence hall hallways or be secured in doorways, handrails, stairwells, ADA access areas, or any area designated as fire exit.

 Student ID & Room Keys

 The Department of Public Safety issues all UP student ID cards.
 Public Safety is located at 5408 N. Warren St. and is open 24 hours a day/seven days a week.
 To obtain a student ID, please go to Public Safety with your class schedule, a University invoice, or a payment receipt.
 You will have your picture taken for the ID card.
 During new student orientation, the times and locations for obtaining a student ID will be posted.

 Your student ID allows you access to your residence hall and serves as your meal card in University dining facilities.
+It also allows you access to other residence halls during visitation hours.
 You should carry your student ID at all times while on campus.